Barca may need youth to get past Napoli, reach CL final 8 - WHIZ News

 “It would have been better to have all our players available, but that is not the case,” Setién said.
 “We are going to have to rely on many players from our youth team.
 We have to adapt and we will do our best not to miss the players who can’t be with us.”

-The match at Camp Nou will be played without spectators due to local health regulations.
-Barcelona and large areas of northeast Spain are seeing a recent spike in cases of the virus that causes COVID-19, but health officials have assured UEFA that the game is safe to play. despite the concerns of Napoli.
+The match at Camp Nou will be played without spectators.
+Barcelona and large areas of northeast Spain are seeing a recent spike in cases of COVID-19, but health officials have assured UEFA the game is safe to play despite the concerns of Napoli.

-Setién said that he is confident that keeping his job does not hinge on qualifying for the ¨bubble¨ Champions League tournament to be played in Lisbon later this month.
+Setién said he was confident that keeping his job does not hinge on qualifying for the ¨bubble¨ Champions League tournament in Lisbon this month.
 Setién has been under intense pressure since Barcelona lost the Spanish league to Real Madrid last month, when Messi called his team ¨weak¨ and said that unless the team turned things around it would lose to Napoli.

 “In no moment have I thought that tomorrow’s game could be my last,” Setién said.
 “We are focused on advancing and playing the rest of the competition in Portugal with the same sense of excitement that we feel now.”